paleksanderr/Face-Detection-App-Api/README.md

 3. Run `npm start`
 4. Enter the details for your own databse in `server.js`

-** Make sure you use postgreSQL instead of mySQL for this code base.
+** Make sure you use postgreSQL instead of mySQL for this codee base.

 # Face-Detection-App-Api
 # Face-Detection-App-Api